UK driving test statistics:

 Rankings

 The four UK-wide leaderboards.
-Each excludes centres with fewer than 500 lifetime tests so the order reflects sustained performance, not small samples.
+Each excludes centres with fewer than 1,000 tests in the current statistical period (2024-25) so the order reflects sustained performance, not small samples.

 Highest overall pass rates